-Dartmouth’s Master of Science degree in Quantitative Biomedical Sciences (QBS) with concentration in Medical Informatics sits at the intersection of information science, technology, and health care.
+Dartmouth’s Master of Science degree in Medical Informatics sits at the intersection of information science, technology, and health care.

 Medical informatics professionals optimize the use and transmission of medical data to influence systems that facilitate beneficial patient-physician relationships to improve patient care and outcomes.
 They seek connected, efficient processes through the revelation of patterns and opportunities in health care data.

-Student take a combination of core courses, including a capstone, and electives courses, completing their Master of Science degree in 15 months.
+Student take a combination of core courses, including an optional capstone, and electives courses, completing their Master of Science degree in 12-15 months.

-The core courses in the QBS master’s degree in Medical Informatics represent 14 units in topics such as data visualization, applied machine learning, foundations of epidemiology, methods in health services research, decision and cost effectiveness, and programming for data scientists.
+The core courses in the master’s degree in Medical Informatics represent topics such as data visualization, applied machine learning, foundations of epidemiology, methods in health services research, decision and cost effectiveness, and programming for data scientists.

-The track includes a master’s capstone experience centered on a research or applied informatics project, which can be completed on Dartmouth’s campus or externally through an internship.
-The capstone is worked on full-time during the summer and is an opportunity for QBS students to showcase their ability to be innovative, experienced thought leaders in the medical informatics field and greater health care industry.
+The degree includes an optional master’s capstone experience centered on a research or applied informatics project, which can be completed on Dartmouth’s campus or externally through an internship.
+The capstone is worked on full-time during the summer and is an opportunity for students to showcase their ability to be innovative, experienced thought leaders in the medical informatics field and greater health care industry.

 Create solutions that improve patient care

-Dartmouth’s Medical Informatics concentration of the Master of Science degree in Quantitative Biomedical Sciences provides rigorous training in applying informatics to the field of medicine, analyzing how to streamline processes and make continuous improvements to patient care.
+Dartmouth’s Master of Science degree in Medical Informatics provides rigorous training in applying informatics to the field of medicine, analyzing how to streamline processes and make continuous improvements to patient care.